collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Branch Process Overview
+### Creating and Pushing a Branch, Submitting a Pull Request Overview

-The process for working with branch is very similar for anyone, regardless of which collaborative development model you are using.
-Parts of this process can be reused, for instance, during code review.
+The process for creating and pushing a branch is very similar for anyone, regardless of which collaborative development model you are using (organizational repo or forked repo).

 The two main differences are that if you are using the "Fork and Pull" Model:
 * If you do not have write permission to the source repo, you need to fork the repo before you use the URL to clone it
 * When you submit the pull request, a box will be checked by default giving (upstream) maintainers the ability to edit the pull request.

-General process

 <!--
-* Submit a pull request
-* You or others with write permission to the branch can push additional commits to the branch/pull request permission to push follow on commits to a pull request, add additional commits

 Folder/files/text editor

-Clone/Download and Push Feature Branch to Repo (Almost Same Process for Forked Repo or Organizational Repo) -->
+Clone/Download and Push Feature Branch to Repo
+-->

 </td></tr>

 <tr><td width="30%">